 Graduation is an important academic tradition.
 Harvest Bible College takes this opportunity to celebrate and acknowledge publicly your achievement.
 Guests, especially relatives and friends, are warmly invited to share this celebration with you.

 How to apply to graduate

 Step 1: Eligibility and Notification

-Within 30 days of the end date of the final unit/s of study in your course, and having met the Academic Requirements for completion, you will receive completion information in the mail.
+Within 30 days of the end date of the final unit/s of study in your course, and having met all academic requirements for completion, you will receive completion information in the mail.

 To be eligible for the next scheduled Graduation Ceremony, all results must be finalised and published by end of December.

 It is your responsibility as a student to ensure you have completed all the requirements for your course before you are eligible to graduate.
 Please refer to your Course Plan to monitor your progression through the course.
 This may involve checking that all Exemptions or any Credit Transfer and Recognition of Prior Learning applications have been processed for the course you are completing.

-If results are outstanding you must ensure these are completed ASAP, as this may affect the timing of your completion.
-For example, students who graduate in February will usually have completed all the requirements for their course by November of the previous year.
-Please contact Student Service staff in relation to questions regarding any outstanding credit/results by emailing firstname.lastname@example.org.
+If results are outstanding you must ensure that these are confirmed as soon as possible, as this may affect the timing of your completion.
+Please contact Student Services staff with your queries regarding any outstanding credit/results by emailing firstname.lastname@example.org.

 If you believe you have completed all course requirements and may be eligible to graduate in the next ceremony, but have not received notification from the college, please contact Student Services prior to the RSVP cutoff date for confirmation.

 Graduands in debt to the College

 Graduands who are in debt to Harvest Bible College may not be permitted to graduate until the debt has been cleared.
-Unpaid fees or fines (including all library items/ fines) must be cleared prior to the end 30th November.
+Unpaid fees or fines (including all library items / fines) must be cleared prior to the end of December.
 If a debt is cleared later than this, the application will be automatically transferred to the next round of ceremonies for conferral.
-For information concerning repayment of debts, contact Harvest Accounts on 03 8799-1173, or email email@example.com
+For information concerning repayment of debts, contact Harvest Accounts on 03 8799-1173, or email email@example.com.